How To Deal With Copycat Competitors In Business

 When someone imitates you, particularly after you have put in so much of your time and effort into creating something, naturally you will get offended.
 From my personal experience, initially, when I saw someone imitating my idea or style it bothered me a lot, but as time moves it stop bothering you.
 Therefore, let go and think that they are jealous or coping with low self-esteem.

-Being obsessed with other’s work only harms them or on their business.
+Being obsessed with other’s work only harms you and your business.
 Walk away from such people, focus on yourself and your work without wasting your time and energy in trying to comprehend your copycat competitor’s moves and motives.

 3. Take It As A Compliment